prangaik-41/Syntecxhub-python-internship/README.md

 Internship tasks and weekly submissions for Python Programming at SYNTECXHUB.
 # Week 1 – Task 1: Python Calculator

-This repository contains my Week 1 – Task 1 project for the SyntecxHub Internship Program.
-The objective of this task was to implement a simple yet functional calculator using Python to demonstrate understanding of fundamental programming concepts.
-The calculator accepts two numerical inputs from the user and allows selection of an arithmetic operator (+, -, *, /).
-Based on the chosen operator, the script performs the corresponding calculation and displays the output.
-The program also includes basic validation such as handling invalid operators and preventing division by zero to ensure safe execution.
-This task helped strengthen my skills in writing clean functions, managing user input, applying conditional logic, and structuring small Python applications in a professional and readable way, forming a strong base for more complex tasks in the upcoming internship weeks.
+A simple and clean Python calculator built as part of my SyntecxHub Internship.
+This program takes two numbers, accepts an operator (+, -, *, /), performs the calculation, and returns the result with basic error handling.
+Designed to practice core Python concepts such as functions, user input, and conditional logic while maintaining readable and beginner-friendly code.